Amazon drones are here, but not dropping off burritos quite yet

 A bit larger than its predecessor, the streamlined drone has sense and avoid technology, ensuring it doesn't have any run-ins in the sky.
 That also helps it make accurate drop-offs in its delivery zones before returning to Amazon's fulfillment center.

-The hybrid is the same type of drone that was used by Amazon last December when the company made its first-ever delivery to a man in Cambridge, England.
+The hybrid is similar to the drone that was used by Amazon last December when the company made its first-ever delivery to a man in Cambridge, England.

 While the devices are not yet cleared for delivery purposes in the United States, Amazon has an agreement in the United Kingdom, where the company has been testing its drones.